Frequently Asked Questions

 We sell them locally at periodic sample sales out of our workshop, or keep them as samples for people to try on when they come to our workshop.

 Umm…they’re free.
-What more do you need to know?
-But seriously, we are a young company, product testing is ongoing and sewing mistakes can happen.
+But seriously, we are a young company, product testing is ongoing and mistakes can happen.
 We use organic cotton thread (instead of the standard polyester thread) because we believe it is a good step toward sustainability, but we have not tested the longevity of that thread in our garments past several months of washes and wears.
 So if a seam ever rips out or the threads pop, no worries.
 We'll take care of it.
 We don’t have a set turnaround time on repairs, but it will probably take a few weeks to get it back to you.
+We ask that you pay for the shipping to get it to us, but we will do the repair for free and will not charge you for return shipping.
 We’ll even fix other tears and damage, just because we want to cultivate a more sustainable mindset about repairing clothes instead of throwing them out.
 It might be visibly mended or it might not.
 It depends on the nature of the damage.
 However, for stubborn stains you’re on your own.
-If a stain just won't budge, you could try Googling “visible mending” for ideas and cover it with something decorative.
-If you do, send us a photo or tag us in a social media post.
+If a stain just won't budge, Google “visible mending” for ideas and cover it with something decorative.
+Then send us a photo or tag us in a social media post.
 We'd love to see it.

 For free repairs, mail it back to us at: Tangle Syx, PO Box 385, Blue Hill, ME 04614